Public Horticulture Internship

 The Morton Arboretum’s Center for Tree Science offers summer fellowships to continuing undergraduate students.
 We consider candidates with strong academic backgrounds and an interest in topics such as basic tree biology, forest ecology, arboriculture, biomechanics, root biology, soil science, genetics, phylogenetics, systematics, conservation biology, and restoration ecology.
 Learn more about our Research program areas here.

+APPLICATIONS FOR SUMMER 2018 ARE NOW CLOSED.
 The 2018 program dates will be June 11 through August 17.
 Successful applicants receive a stipend, an opportunity for housing, and a nominal budget for research.
 Fellows will work with their mentors to identify a research question, develop a proposal, conduct their research, and prepare a research poster.
 Students in the program participate in weekly activities, such as seminars, field trips, social events, and more.
 At the end of the program, fellows will present their research in a student research symposium. learn more

 Please contact firstname.lastname@example.org with questions.